 Becky is currently studying Te Reo Māori.
 She also holds a Bachelor of Social Policy and Social Work with Honours, from Massey University.

 Kiri is a young woman with a real heart for making a difference.
 Kiri is currently in her third year of a Bachelor in Environmental Planning at Waikato University with an interest in Māori planning and Te Reo Māori.
 Kiri is achieving exceptional results in her studies and has earned the distinctive membership of the International Golden Key Society as a result.
 She is also a student member of the New Zealand Planning Institute.

 Including her awards for her contributions to academics, she also contributes to her community and has recently completed a Community Development Internship for Global Vision International (India).
 She brings a wonderful combination of skillsets as well as a fresh perspective and critical thinking to all the work she does for us.

 Kiri’s role has been created to provide an opportunity for an intern/student wishing to pursue a career in planning/policy in the environmental space.
 Kiri will be supported and mentored in her role and in her future career aspirations by the Directors of Whetū Group.

 To provide guidance and thought leadership, Whetū Consultancy Group has an Advisory Council of skilled and experienced individuals to help ensure that our service is relevant, affordable, and achievable, and supports Te Ao Māori.

 We are grateful for the advisory support of:

 - Te Ao Māori - Kaumatua Tuahu Watene

-- Farming Management and Enterprise - Tim and Wendy Watson
+- Farming Management, Enterprise and Business Development - Tim and Wendy Watson